shalivan/shalivan.github.io/_posts/PSY/09-01-01-Narration.md

 ## Pace layers
+- **Pacing**, **Build up** Stimulus delta over moments.
+Surprise changes moment to moment and our desire.

+- make story on various level of magnification
 6 layers that function simultaneously at different speeds within society by Stuart Brand  and (architect Frank Duffy)